 Serve to guests as soon as possible to make up for setting your car alarm off at 7am right under their suite windows.

+Look at the perfect brown sugar and cinnamon bottom.
 Eat with a fork or, you know, latex gloves could work too.
 Add coffee and sunshine and call it a peaceful weekend.
 Well, if you minus the car alarm.

 Latest posts by The Old Hen (see all)

 - Homemade Pulled Pork Sammich Recipe AKA The Hot Mess - June 23, 2016